j0rg30n3st1c/acme-stadium-docker/README.md

 Services providing different payment methods as part of a payment gateway.

-### Certbot
+### Cert Generator
-Generates SSL/TLS certificates to enable secure HTTPS access via Nginx proxy,
+Generates SSL/TLS certificates to enable secure HTTPS access via Nginx proxy.
+This service checks if the certificate already exists.
+If it does not exist, generate a new SSL certificate.
+This certificate is issued for a specific domain.
+If one already exists, check if the certificate will expire in less than a week.
+If so, renew the certificate.

 ### Database for Ticket Entries